fleaz/ledrail/README.md

 - Use a cutable (non-melting) protective foil, big enough to protect the working area, so hot material removed by the laser does not damage surrounding material
 - Mirror whatever you want to engrave and engrave it onto the back of the material
-- Use a gradient for the applied depth of the engraving as the intensity of the effect declines otherwise the further away you are from the LED input
+- Depending on the size of the acryl glass use thicker glass for bigger parts.
+E.g. I found 4 suitable for 200mm height and 5mm for 300mm height.

-I was fortunate and found 20mm x 30mm PMMA Plexiglas for 4€ per piece on ebay.
+I was fortunate and found 200mm x 300mm PMMA Plexiglas for 4€ per piece on ebay.

 ### ESP wiring

-The VCC (red) and GND (black) line enter the rail through the bottom compartment and connect the esp and the LED strip in parallel.
-This way either the esp provides power through its usb connector or the esp is bypassed by a stronger power source.

 The ESP can provide 500mA to the strip max.
 In addition the chip itself draws up to 70mA.

-A data wire (white) is connected to GPIO4 and the strip input.
+A data wire (white) is connected to GPIO2 and the strip input.

 ### Configure wled